What is lung cancer?

 - PET (positron emission tomography) scan

 If any of these tests indicate cancer may be present, your doctor will probably order a biopsy.
-He or she will remove a piece of tissue from your lung.
+They will remove a piece of tissue from your lung.
 They will look at the tissue under a microscope and look for cancer cells.

 If cancer cells are found in a biopsy, your doctor will do more testing.
-This will help him or her find out how quickly the cancer may grow, how likely it will or has spread, and how certain treatments might work.
+This will help them find out how quickly the cancer may grow, how likely it will or has spread, and how certain treatments might work.

 Can lung cancer be prevented or avoided?